Magam: Education

 These institutes offer teaching in the arts, science, and commerce streams.
 Government Degree College Magam was established in 2012.
 The college offers courses like BA, B.Com, and BBA.
-The College also hosts an IGNOU Study Centre (30026) where students get higher education through distance learning.
+The College also hosts an IGNOU Study Centre (30026) where distance education is offered.
 A technical institute operates there.
 Himayat centres play a role in Magam to provide student internships.

 Transport

 Magam is well-connected with the State and District Highway roads; it is also connected by rail to Srinagar and Gulmarg.
 Mazhom railway station is located 2 km from Magam.
 The town has a post office.
 Two bus stands provide transportation to adjoining areas.

 Magam is famous for tanga (a light horse-drawn two-wheeled vehicle).
 These tangas were first used by tourists to travel from Magam to Gulmarg and for other local transport.
 These tangas can still be seen in Magam.
 Tonga ride is still known as Kings' ride.